sidd190/meteor/docs/source/api/collections.md

 disable this behavior, pass `{reactive: false}` as an option to `find`.

-Note that when `fields` are specified, only changes to the included fields will trigger callbacks in `observe`, `observeChanges` and invalidations in reactive computations using this cursor.
-Careful use of `fields` allows for more fine-grained reactivity for computations that don't depend on an entire document.
+Note that when `projections` are specified, only changes to the included fields will trigger callbacks in `observe`, `observeChanges` and invalidations in reactive computations using this cursor.
+Careful use of `projections` allows for more fine-grained reactivity for computations that don't depend on an entire document.

 On the client, there will be a period of time between when the page loads and when the published data arrives from the server during which your client-side collections will be empty.

+Note that `fields` has been deprecated and now updated to `projections`.

 {% apibox "Mongo.Collection#findOne" %}